 About this recipe

-And back to the pancakes: I’m not a sweet breakfast person.
-It’s savory for me any day, but these fluffy pancakes are one of my favorite weekend breakfasts.
-They are not sickly sweet, and are very quick and easy to make.
+I'm not a sweet breakfast person.
+It's savory for me any day, but these fluffy pancakes are one of our family's favorite weekend breakfasts.
+They are not sickly sweet and are very quick and easy to make.
 Most importantly, my daughter loves them too.

 - Oil spray

-- Mix bananas, eggs, flour, salt, milk and baking soda.
+- Mixing: Mix bananas, eggs, flour, salt, milk, and baking powder.
 Blend to a smooth mix.